mgeraci/Less-Boilerplate/README.markdown

 I went through my recent design projects and pulled out these styles that I use all the time to create an easy-to-import stylesheet.
 They help me get a new design started, and I hope they help you too!

+If you like how this looks but you're a SASS coder, check out [SASS Boilerplate](http://mgeraci.github.com/SASS-Boilerplate).

 Demo
 ---------
 [Right this way](http://mgeraci.github.com/Less-Boilerplate/).